Abi938/Abigail/README.md

 MAJOR EDITS THAT IN EACH VERSION

-Home - we added a bit of the school's pictures, the teachers and the learners.
+Home - I made the fonts a bit larger.
-Events - the page consist of the events that happen it the school such as their outings, prizes given to the learners for top achievers.
+About - added more contact about myself.
-About - the school address and the contact details.
+Contact- changed the color of my sign in button

 -I used the Html elements (<h1> for the headings, <p> for the paragraphs, <br> to give spaces in our sentences and we also used padding)
 -I also used CSS  for the (font-sizes, width, height, background color and text-align)